statelyai/xstate/.changeset/eleven-forks-sleep.md

 'xstate': major
 ---

-The `self` actor reference is now available in all action and guard meta.
+The `self` actor reference is now available in all action metas.
 This makes it easier to reference the "self" `ActorRef` so that actions such as `sendTo` can include it in the event payload:

 ```ts
 // Sender